 - 9.1 In 1998 the School Standards and Framework Act (SSFA 1998) was passed which changed the legislation relating to infant class sizes.
 It is no longer permitted to exceed 30 children in an infant class with only one qualified teacher.
 Often a place is refused because of the infant class size rule.
 If appealed by a parent an independent panel will look at the decision made by the admission authority.
-The appeal panel can only overturn the decision to refuse a place if you are able to prove: - The child would have been offered a place if the admission arrangements had been properly implemented; Or - The child would have been offered a place if the arrangements had not been contrary to mandatory provisions in the School Admissions Code and the SSFA 1998; Or - The decision to refuse a place was not one which a reasonable admission authority would have made in the circumstances of the case.

-- 9.2 Very few infant class size appeals are successful. - 9.3 Under the revised national School Admissions Code, additional children may be admitted under very limited exceptional circumstances.
+The appeal panel can only overturn the decision to refuse a place if you are able to prove: - The child would have been offered a place if the admission arrangements had been properly implemented; Or - The child would have been offered a place if the arrangements had not been contrary to mandatory provisions in the School Admissions Code and the SSFA 1998; Or - The decision to refuse a place was not one which a reasonable admission authority would have made in the circumstances of the case. - 9.2 Very few infant class size appeals are successful. - 9.3 Under the revised national School Admissions Code, additional children may be admitted under very limited exceptional circumstances.
 These children remain as "excepted" pupils for the time that they are in an infant class or until class numbers fall back to the current infant class size limit.
-The "excepted" children are: - Children with Statements of Special Educational Needs/Education, Health and Care Plans admitted outside the normal admission round; - A child in care and children previously in care admitted outside the normal admission round; - Children admitted, after initial allocation of places, because of a procedural error made by the admission authority or Local Authority in the original application process; - Children admitted after an independent appeals panel upholds an appeal; - Children who move into the area outside of the normal admission round for whom there is no other available school within reasonable distance; - Children of UK service personnel admitted outside of the normal admission round; - Twins and children from multiple births when one of the siblings is the 30th child admitted.
+The "excepted" children are: - Children with Education, Health and Care Plans admitted outside the normal admission round; - A child in care and children previously in care including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in care as a result of being adopted admitted outside the normal admission round; - Children admitted, after initial allocation of places, because of a procedural error made by the admission authority or Local Authority in the original application process; - Children admitted after an independent appeals panel upholds an appeal; - Children who move into the area outside of the normal admission round for whom there is no other available school within reasonable distance; - Children of UK service personnel admitted outside of the normal admission round; - Twins and children from multiple births when one of the siblings is the 30th child admitted.